John Erskine, Earl of Mar (1675–1732): Architectural and political contributions

-John Erskine of Mar was a prominent figure in Scottish history, renowned for his significant contributions in architecture, politics, and cultural preservation.
-His architectural interests were particularly evident in his work on ancestral homes and castles in Mar, notably transforming the House of Alloa by integrating traditional Scottish and baroque styles.
-He also made innovative changes to other Scottish houses, reflecting both his architectural vision and commitment to Scotland's cultural heritage.
-In addition to architecture, Erskine's political involvement was substantial, engaging deeply in the nation's affairs, from industrialization to landscape designing, particularly during the crucial period of the Parliamentary Union of 1704–1707.
+John Erskine of Mar displayed an interest in architecture and cultural preservation outside of his political engagement.
+His contributions in this field include work on ancestral homes and castles in Mar, including renovating the House of Alloa through the integration of traditional Scottish and baroque styles.
+He also made renovations to other Scottish houses, in attempts to reflect both his architectural vision and a commitment to Scotland's cultural heritage.
+As an extension of his interest in architecture, Erskine provided perspectives in national discussions on industrialization and landscape designing, particularly in the years leading up to the 1707 parliamentary union.

-John Erskine, alongside Thomas Jefferson, demonstrated a deep engagement with the architectural trends and theories of their respective periods, reflecting a shared interest in the economic and social implications of domestic architecture.
+John Erskine was engaged with the architectural trends and theories of his era, reflected by an interest in the economic and social implications of domestic architecture.
 Erskine's work diverged from the more rigid English Palladianism promoted by Colen Campbell in Vitruvius Britannicus.
-While Campbell's work sought to establish a new English national style rooted in classical ideals, Erskine focused on developing a Scottish national style through innovative designs that addressed both political and domestic concerns.
-This approach mirrored Jefferson's later architectural pursuits in America, where he too combined political ideology with practical architectural solutions.
-Both Erskine and Jefferson drew inspiration from European sources, including the works of Blondel, integrating these influences into their designs to create environments that reflected an idealized social order.
-Their architectural legacies thus represent a unique blend of style, political expression, and practical domestic economy, distinguishing their work within the broader context of 18th-century architecture.
+While Campbell's work sought to establish a new English national style rooted in classical ideals, Erskine focused on developing a Scottish national style through innovative designs that addressed both domestic political and social concerns.

+As an experienced political leader who took an interest in architecture, Erskine has sometimes been compared to Thomas Jefferson.
+Erskine's incorporation of the two disciplines mirrored Jefferson's later architectural pursuits around the time of the American Revolution, where he similarly fused political ideology with practical architectural solutions.
+Both Erskine and Jefferson drew inspiration from European sources, including the works of Jacques-François Blondel, integrating these influences into their designs to create environments that reflected an idealised social order.
+Their architectural legacies thus represent a unique blend of style, political expression and practical domestic economy, distinguishing their work within the broader context of 18th-century architecture.

-Erskine's influence extended to urban planning, with notable contributions to city plans for Edinburgh, London, and Paris.
-His Jacobite exile saw him playing a key role in the court's affairs, marked by interactions with prominent figures and experiences across Europe, underscoring his political and international insight.
-His visionary projects in architecture and urban design are evident in his plans for palaces and houses across Europe.
+Erskine's influence extended to urban planning, with contributions to city blueprints for Edinburgh, London, and Paris.
+During his Jacobite exile in France, he was involved in local court affairs, marked by interactions with prominent figures and experiences across Europe and valued for political and international insight.
+His projects in architecture and urban design included plans for palaces and houses across Europe.
 Mar spent his later years in Paris and Aix-la-Chapelle, where he died in 1732.
-This period of his life highlights his continued engagement in political affairs and his enduring connection to significant historical events of the era.
-Erskine's personal life, including his family's challenges, eventual pardon, and legacy, as highlighted by the Erskine and Mar monument, paints a picture of a multifaceted individual whose life and work left a lasting impact on Scotland's historical and cultural narrative.